uix5/info-inpdir/README.md

     |   sz | Clipboard format list (sz = 4 * N)
     |   ?? | Zeros / Garbage

-Send by a slave upon *Cursor Return* to its master (either by shortcut or through mouse movement) in case the slave's clipboard is non-empty and the *Share Clipboard* feature is enabled.
+Sent by a slave upon *Cursor Return* to its master (either by shortcut or through mouse movement) in case the slave's clipboard is non-empty and the *Share Clipboard* feature is enabled.